erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

 With the GC-NSCBC, the spurious acoustic wave simply leaves the domain with no unphysical reflection.

-In PeleC, the subroutine ``bcnormal`` is used to provide the target state for the GC-NSCBC treatment as well as the numerical parameters used by the GC-NSCBC method to efficiently "damp" the reflected waves.
+In ERF, the subroutine ``bcnormal`` is used to provide the target state for the GC-NSCBC treatment as well as the numerical parameters used by the GC-NSCBC method to efficiently "damp" the reflected waves.
 Note the signature and the content of the ``bcnormal`` routine:

 ::